risk-of-thunder/R2Wiki/docs/Mod-Creation/C#-Programming/Hooking.md

 }
 ```

-Replacing a large method in its entirety in order to modify a single line of logic would not be advised as it will create interoperability issues with other mods; for such scenario's something like an IL HOOK TODO FIXME LINK (https://github.com/risk-of-thunder/R2Wiki/wiki/Working-with-IL) would be advised.
+Replacing a large method in its entirety in order to modify a single line of logic would not be advised as it will create interoperability issues with other mods, for such scenario's something like an IL Hook is better.

 ## IL Hook

 IL Hook are more complicated, since you'll have to deal with the [CIL](https://en.wikipedia.org/wiki/Common_Intermediate_Language).

-A full guide can be found here IL HOOK TODO FIXME LINK (https://github.com/risk-of-thunder/R2Wiki/wiki/Working-with-IL)
+A full guide can be found [here](https://risk-of-thunder.github.io/R2Wiki/Mod-Creation/C%23-Programming/IL-Hooking/)

 ## **Hook Chaining**